 Conventional loans call it PMI (Private Mortgage Insurance), with FHA it’s MIP (Mortgage Insurance Premium), USDA has the “Guarantee Fee” and VA uses a “Funding Fee”.
 However, all are used for the same purpose and the actual amount of the premium and whether it is paid for in a lump sum or monthly or a combination of both can depend upon credit, LTV and the specific loan program.

 Reverse mortgages are loans that allow homeowners to transfer some of their home equity into cash.
 In contrast to traditional home loan mortgages, reverse mortgages do not require borrowers to repay their home loan until the homeowner no longer lives primarily at that residence, although he or she stills owns the residence.

 A mortgage lender is a financial institution that provides prospective homeowners with the funds over a long-term period to pay off their home loan mortgage.
 Borrowers are required to pay monthly installments to their lender which includes principal, interest, and additional lender fees.
 Examples, mortgage bankers, mortgage brokers and commercial banks.

 What does APR mean?

 Annual Percentage Rate ( APR ) is the percentage used to figure out the total cost of your cash advance loan by taking into account all fees charged by your lender in addition to your loan principal and interest.

 What are lender fees?

-These fees usually range anywhere from 2 to 5 percent and may include, but are not limited to, things such as appraisal costs, document preparation, application costs and title and escrow fees.
+These fees usually range from approximately 2 to 5 percent of the loan amount and may include, but are not limited to, things such as appraisal costs, document preparation, application costs and title and escrow fees.